Recycling in Australia: Plastic

-Plastics accepted in kerbside recycling bins include: type 1 (PET), type 2 (HDPE), and type 5 (PP).
+Plastics accepted in most kerbside recycling bins include: type 1 (PET), type 2 (HDPE), and type 5 (PP).

-Other plastics (type 3, type 4, type 6, and type 7) aren't recyclable through kerbside collection.
-These plastics are however recyclable through other recycling programs.
-Type 4 (low-density polyethylene) can be recycled through Redcycle drop off points in supermarkets, and type 6 (polystyrene) can be dropped off at council operated transfer stations for recycling.
+Other plastics (type 3, type 4, type 6, and type 7) aren't always recyclable through kerbside collection.
+Type 6 (polystyrene) can be dropped off at council operated transfer stations for recycling.
+Type 4 (low-density polyethylene) was able to be recycled through REDcycle drop off points in supermarkets in a program that ended in 2022.

 Plastic waste can be reprocessed in a number of ways, with the result of being reconverted into various new products, such as bottles, bins, bags or piping.
 Prior to the introduction of Operation National Sword in 2018, 71% of Australian exports of scrap paper/paperboard and scrap plastics went to China.
 After the introduction of Operation National Sword, the figure fell significantly to only 16% of exported mixed plastic scrap being sent to China during the full financial year of 2017–18.
 This fell even further to 8% of exported mixed plastic scrap going to China in June 2018.

-Despite challenges faced in the industry, the plastics recycling industry is beginning to recover in Australia due to government incentives and export restrictions.
+Despite challenges faced in the industry, such as the collapse of the REDcycle program, the plastics recycling industry is beginning to recover in Australia due to government incentives, export restrictions and supermarket cooperative work.

 Food and garden organics (green lid)

 Similar to recycling, food and garden organic collections are managed on a council basis with weekly or fortnightly collections.
-Traditionally, these bins would only include green garden waste collections, however beginning in the late 2010s, food waste began being accepted in the bins alongside the renaming of the bins to "food and garden organics".
+Traditionally, these bins would only include green garden waste collections, however since as early as 2013 in the City of Bunbury in Western Australia, food waste began being accepted in the bins alongside the renaming of the bins to "food organics and garden organics" (FOGO).
 These changes have contributed to an uptake in food and garden organic recycling.
 Accepted items vary council to council, however these items are commonly accepted in the food and garden organics bin: